 Click here for the other chapters of ´LEGAL ADVICE BUYING HOUSE IN ANDALUSIA´.

-- Transfer tax: Payment of ITP transfer tax (within 30 days) over house (8%) and potentially furniture (4%)
+- Transfer tax: Payment of 7% ITP Transfer Tax (permanently lowered) within 30 days over the house and potentially furniture (4%)

-- Actos Juridicos Documentados: Payment of 1,5% Actos Juridicos Documentados tax over certain notarial Deeds like New Build Declarations (since November 2018 the bank pays the AJD tax over the guarantee value of the mortgage)
+- Actos Juridicos Documentados: Payment of 1,2% AJD, Actos Juridicos Documentados tax or stamp duty (permanently lowered)over certain notarial Deeds like New Build Declarations (since November 2018 the bank pays the AJD tax over the guarantee value of the mortgage)

 - Oficina Liquidadora: Presenting Deeds to Oficina de Liquidadora with proof of payment taxes